jochym/hecss/README.md

 conda install -c jochym hecss
 ```
 if you prefer to use conda.
 The channel above will be changed to conda-forge at a later date.

-## Update

-For update just use your chosen package manager update function

-## Usage

-The examples and detailed descriptions are provided in `LAMMPS_Tutorial` and `VASP_Tutorial`.